Skip to Content

 Keep The Temperature Low

 Heating your home is the biggest expensive you’ll encounter over the winter.
-Regardless of if you use electricity, gas, or wood to heat your home, the expense of heating your home adds up.
+Regardless of if you use electricity, gas, or a wood-burning fireplace to heat your home, the expense of heating your home adds up.

 The best thing you can do is keep your temperature low.

 If you have a thermostat, set it to a reasonable temperature.
-And don’t heat a home no one is in.
-Sure, it would be nice to have a toasty home when you walk in from work, but that doesn’t mean your thermostat has to be running all day when you’re out.
+And don’t heat an empty home.
+Sure, it would be nice to keep your home toasty for when you walk in from work, but that doesn’t mean your thermostat has to be running all day.
 Program it to turn on with enough time to heat the home before you walk in but not to be on 24/7.

 We actually have a smart thermostat and it can sense when we’re not home.
 So even if we have it set to be on at a certain time, if it senses we’re not there, it will turn off.
-That way, we’re not heating an empty home.
-And if we do go out, we can adjust it straight an app from our phones.
+That way, we’re not wasting heat and electricity.
+And if we go out, we can turn it off from an app from our phones.
 It’s super convenient.

 The oven in a kitchen in a home.

 If you have small children or pets, you’ll have to be very careful with this tip.
-But if you cook in the oven, there will still be heat inside when you’re done cooking.
-Instead of just letting it live and die inside the oven, let it heat up your home.
-Open the oven when you’re done baking or cooking and the heat will dissipate into your home.
+But if you cook in the oven, there will still be heat inside when you’re done.
+Instead of just letting the heat live and die inside the oven, let it heat up your home.
+Open the oven door when you’re done baking or cooking and the heat will dissipate into your home.

-Now, don’t keep the oven open completely because you risk banging your legs into that door or having a pet jump inside.
-Instead, just open it a crack, an inch or so will do, and the heat will still escape, meaning you can pay less in your electric bill to heat your home.
+Now, don’t keep the oven open completely because you risk banging your legs into that oven door or having a pet jump inside.
+Instead, just open it a crack, an inch or so will do, and the heat will still escape, meaning you can use less electricity to heat your home at that time.

-This is one of my favorite winter energy saving tips because we cook every meal at home, so we’re already using the oven anyway.
-Since we’re already paying to use it to cook, we might as well use it as a little extra heat.
+This is one of my favorite winter energy-saving tips because we cook every meal at home, so we’re already using the oven anyway.
+Since we’re already paying to use it to cook, we might as well use it for some extra home heating.

 A Sprinkler System on a house.